Skip to main content

 Many BE symptoms overlap with other conditions, which is why there may be a delay in diagnosis.

 If your BE symptoms are worsening, it could be a BE flare.
 Your doctor may call them exacerbations, and they are common in BE.
-BE flares are unpredictable moments when your symptoms suddenly get worse, and they may worsen your condition by causing damage to your lungs.
-This is why it’s so important to tell your doctor when they happen and work together to manage them.
+It is important to have a conversation with your doctor to get your questions about BE answered and to create a management plan that works for you.